What does Demetrius mean?

 Demetrius is a very prominent first name for men (#527 out of 1220, Top 43%) and also a very prominent last name for all people (#49563 out of 150436, Top 33%).
 (2000 U.S. Census)

 Charted below is the birth name popularity of Demetrius for boys.
 Demetrius entered the list in 1960-1969 and reached its apex rank of #259 in the U.S. in the year 1991, and is at #692 currently.
 (2014 Birth Statistics)

 Displayed below is a comparison of the usage of the boy name Demetrius and related names.
-Popular related forms of Demetrius (#692 the previous year) ranked in the Top 1000 are Dimitri (#882 the previous year), Demetris and Demetri.
-Usage of these boy names reached its apex in 1992 (usage of 0.3588%) and has become significantly less since (usage 0.1065%, down 70.3%), with the versions Demetrius, Demetri and Dimitri becoming less fashionable.
+Popular related forms of Demetrius (#692 from current records) ranked in the Top 1000 are Dimitri (#882 from current records), Demetris and Demetri.
+Usage of these forms of Demetrius reached its apex in 1992 (usage of 0.36%) and is somewhat lower today (usage 0.11%, ▼70.3%).
 (2014 Birth Statistics)